jonpea/toolbox-v2/README.md

   - Access to CST Server after January 31st
   - [Github](https://github.com) account for Michael
   - Time with Yuen and Michael.
+  - Further development (e.g. Linux/Mac support)
+  - Would it be interesting to look at the MathWorks' [Antenna Toolbox](https://au.mathworks.com/help/antenna/index.html)?

 - Proposed development work:
   - Simple example of optimization with [`bfo`](https://sites.google.com/site/bfocode).